-Under normal circumstances I welcome clients on Fridays, to my room on College Green in Central Bristol.
+Under normal circumstances I welcome clients on Fridays, to my room in Queen Square in Central Bristol.
 In the current situation I am meeting clients online through video calls, with a view to resuming in-person contact when this feels safe enough.
 It has been a pleasant surprise, though, to discover how effective video contact can be.

 If you’d like to meet or discuss your needs, please do get in touch on 07312 036 421 or on firstname.lastname@example.org.